-The Company calculates net loss per share in accordance with ASC Topic 260, Earning per Share.
-Basic net loss per share is computed by dividing net loss by the weighted average number of shares of Company common stock outstanding for the period, and diluted earnings per share is computed by including common stock equivalents outstanding for the period.
-At December 31, 2015 and 2014, the calculation excludes any potential dilutive common shares and any equivalents as they would have been anti-dilutive as the Company had losses for the periods then ended.
+The Company calculates net loss per share in accordance with ASC Topic 260, "Earning per Share".
+Basic net loss per share is computed by dividing net loss attributable to the Company by the weighted average number of shares of Company common stock outstanding for the period, and diluted earnings per share is computed by including common stock equivalents outstanding for the period.
+During the periods presented, the calculation excludes any potential dilutive common shares and any equivalents as they would have been anti-dilutive as the Company incurred losses for the periods then ended.